Chicago protests: West Side march calls for police accountability, continuing momentum

 CHICAGO (WLS) -- A massive protest and mark organized by State Representative LaShawn Ford (D-Chicago) has brought together a diverse crowd calling for police accountability.

+"I see white people, black people, brown people all fighting together," said Ford.
+"That means change is on its way."

+"This does give me a lot of hope," said Illinois Senate Majority Leader Kimberly Lightford.
+"This is the generation that will make the change that we need to see."

 The protest originated at the Oak Park police station on Madison, then marched down Madison into Chicago's West Side Austin neighborhood.
-There, the crowd paused for speeches.
+As they entered Chicago, police picked up the group and offered an escort.
+No riot gear, just elbow bumps.

+"Quite frankly, to me I think everybody is just fed up and tired," said Austin resident Deasia Dixon.
+"I don't agree with a lot of the things that's going on, but I think we're being heard, not just in the U.S. but globally."

 In a moment not yet seen at a Chicago protest, speakers called for a round of applause for the police with them Thursday afternoon and, in return, police officers applauded the protesters.